Last Updated on May 31, 2023 by Kapuluan

-One of the key components found in virgin coconut oil is lauric acid.
-Coconut oil has special fats called medium chain fatty acids (MCFA) and almost 50% of those are 12-carbon lauric acid components.
-Coconut oil is one of few natural substances that contains lauric acid, and second only to breast milk.
+One of the critical components found in virgin coconut oil is lauric acid.
+Coconut oil has special fats called medium chain fatty acids (MCFA), almost 50% of which are 12-carbon lauric acid components.
+Coconut oil is one of the few natural substances containing lauric acid, second to breast milk.

 How Can We Benefit?

-Lauric acid has been proven to increase the “good kind” of cholesterol (HDL) in the body.
-Coconut oil maintains healthy levels of cholesterol by helping convert it to pregnenolone, a molecule that is needed as a precursor of most of the hormones we need in our bodies.
-These types of fats actually go straight to the liver instead of the pancreas and gall bladder to be metabolized, resulting to efficient burning of energy (and more fats) in the process.
+Lauric acid has been proven to increase the “good kind” of cholesterol (HDL).
+Coconut oil maintains healthy levels of cholesterol by helping convert it to pregnenolone.
+This molecule is a precursor of most of the hormones we need.
+These fats go straight to the liver instead of the pancreas and gall bladder to be metabolized, resulting in efficient energy burning (and more fats).

-A study done in 2009 had women consume around two tablespoons of coconut oil daily for twelve weeks and not only did they not gain more weight, they actually had lowered amounts of abdominal fat – a type of fat that contributes to more heart problems and is difficult to lose.
+A study done in 2009 had women consume around two tablespoons of coconut oil daily for twelve weeks.
+Not only did they not gain more weight, but they also lowered amounts of abdominal fat – a type of fat that contributes to more heart problems and is difficult to lose.